 But you will pay fewer points for the same flight booked BEFORE March 31, 2014.
 If the number of points required for an award drops or if your plans change, you can cancel and rebook your ticket without a fee!

 If you cancel a paid flight at least 10 minutes prior to departure, you can get a credit for the entire ticket amount (no change fees on Southwest!) valid for up to one year from the date of issue.

 You should be able to cancel an AirTran ticket for free as long as you booked it on the Southwest (and not on the AirTran) website.

 Other Ways to Earn Southwest Points

-If you’re running low on Southwest points, you can instantly transfer Chase Ultimate Rewards points from the Chase Sapphire Preferred, Chase Ink Bold, or Chase Ink Plus to Southwest Airlines on a 1:1 ratio.
+If you’re running low on Southwest points, you can instantly transfer Chase Ultimate Rewards points from the Chase Sapphire Preferred, (no longer available) Chase Ink Bold, or Chase Ink Plus to Southwest Airlines on a 1:1 ratio.

 You can also earn points from the sign-up bonus on the Southwest credit card!

 But transferring points directly from Ultimate Rewards to Southwest do NOT count towards the Companion Pass.
 Instead transfer them to Hyatt or Marriott hotel points and from Hyatt or Marriott transfer to Southwest.